A Christian Perspective on HomosexualityWilliam Lane Craig

 For this reason God gave them up to dishonorable passions.
 For their women exchanged natural relations for those that are contrary to nature; and the men likewise gave up natural relations with women and were consumed with passion for one another, men committing shameless acts with men and receiving in themselves the due penalty for their error.

-Someone might say that if God intended sex for marriage, then just let homosexuals marry each other and they would not be committing adultery!
-But this suggestion completely misunderstands God’s intention for marriage.
-In the creation story in Genesis, it tells of how God made woman as a suitable mate for man, his perfect, God-given complement.
+Someone might say that if God intended sex for marriage, then just ratify same sex marriage and then those who engage in such activity would not be committing adultery!
+But this suggestion seriously misunderstands God’s intention for marriage.
+The creation story in Genesis tells of how God made woman as a suitable mate for man, his perfect, God-given complement.
 Then it says, “For this reason a man shall leave his father and his mother and shall cleave to his wife and they shall become one flesh.”
 This is God’s pattern for marriage, and in the New Testament Paul quotes this very passage and then says, “This is a great mystery and I am applying it to Christ and the church” (Eph.
 5.32).
 Paul says that the union between a man and his wife is a living symbol of the unity of Christ with his people, the Church.
 When we think about this, we can see what a terrible sacrilege, what a mockery of God’s plan, a homosexual union is.
 It flies in the face of God’s intention for humanity from the moment of creation.

 To recap, then, the Bible clearly and consistently forbids homosexual activity.
 So if God’s will is expressed in the Bible, it follows that homosexual behavior is against God’s will.